dark-teal-coder/web-cafe-menu/solutions-exam-prep-aws-certified-cloud-practitioner-foundations.md

 # Solutions to Problems in Exam Prep: AWS Certified Cloud Practitioner Foundations

-There are a few types of questions in the quizzes in the course.
+There are multiple question types in the assessment in the course.
 See the list of the question types below.

-1. Multiple choice
+1. Multiple choice - one correct answer
-2. Code
-3. Value input/output
+2. Multiple choice - multiple correct answers

-For type 1, start the solution with `- [x]`; for type 2, use triple backticks to create a Python code block; for type 3, use single backticks.
+For type 1, start the solution with `- [x]`; for type 2, start each choice with `- [x]`.

-The graded assessments usually have 10 questions in them but there is a pool of over 10 questions for every graded assessment.
-Therefore, we get different questions every time we attempt the assessments.
-The following solutions may not all be the same as what you see when you do the assessments.

 ---